WisGateOS 2 Extensions User Manual

 - Click the Configuration tab to set the following parameters.

-- LoRa Network Server: Select the LoRaWAN network server where you registered the Field Tester device.
-In this example, the Built-in Server is selected.
+- LoRa Network Server: Select the LoRaWAN Network Server where the Field Tester device is registered.
+In this example, select Built-in Server.

 - MQTT Integration: